 Note: Indicates significance: *at 1% level, ** at 5 % level, *** indicates at 10 % level.

-According to the economic growth model, income inequality has little effect on economic growth.
-This is consistent with the findings of Benos and Karagiannis (2018), which discovered changes in income inequality do not affect economic growth.
-Similarly, in the income inequality model, economic growth does not affect income inequality.
-This finding is consistent with the findings of Niyimbanira (2017), who revealed that economic growth reduced poverty but had no effect on income inequality.
-These results could be happened due to the inequality in economic growth among the districts in Yogyakarta Province.
-For instance, in 2018-2019, the construction of the Yogyakarta International Airport (YIA) in Kulonprogo drove economic growth to reach more than 10 percent.
-Kulonprogo’s economic growth reached its peak in 2019, which was about 13.49 percent, while other regions only reached an economic growth of around 5-6 percent.
+According to the economic growth model, the influence of income disparity on economic growth is minimal.
+This is consistent with the findings of Benos and Karagiannis (2018), which discovered that changes in income inequality do not affect economic growth.
+Similarly, under the model of income disparity, economic growth does not affect income inequality.
+This finding is congruent with the findings of Niyimbanira (2017), who revealed that economic growth reduced poverty but had no effect on income inequality.
+These outcomes may have occured due to the inequality in economic growth among the districts in Yogyakarta Province.
+In 2018-2019, for instance, the construction of the Yogyakarta International Airport (YIA) in Kulonprogo drove economic growth to reach more than 10 percent.
+Kulonprogo's economic growth reached its peak in 2019, which was about 13.49 percent, while other regions only achieved an economic growth of around 5-6 percent.
 According to the Gini ratio, Kulonprogo has a low-income inequality during the 2010-2021 period (< 0.4) with values that tend to be consistent.

 As illustrated in Table 3, on the poverty model, income inequality significantly affects poverty, an increase of 1 percent in the growth of the Gini ratio will reduce poverty growth by 1.423 percent.
 On the other side, poverty does not significantly affect income inequality.
-This is in line with a study by Suriani, et al. (2020) who found that there is a one-way causal relationship between income inequality and poverty, in which income inequality has a significant effect on poverty in the long run.
-There is an odd phenomenon of income inequality and poverty in Yogyakarta Province.
-Kulonprogo and Gunungkidul are regions with lower income inequality but higher poverty rate compared to other regions.
-In addition, based on the Poverty Severity Index (P2), which shows the disparity in spending between the poor, both districts have a higher P2 index value than other regions.
-When overall the income Gini ratio in Kulonprogo and Gunungkidul has a low value, however, inequality among the poor is even higher than in other districts.
-This causes poverty to not affect income inequality because the poverty level in some areas of Yogyakarta Province is still relatively high and there is still a disparity in spending among the poor themselves.
+This is in line with a study by Suriani, et al. (2020), who found that there is a one-way causal relationship between income inequality and poverty.
+This study showed that income disparity has a significant effect on poverty in the long term.
+In Yogyakarta Province, income inequality and poverty are peculiar occurrences.
+Kulonprogo and Gunungkidul are regions with lower income inequality but higher poverty rates compared to other regions.
+Moreover, based on the Poverty Severity Index (P2), which demonstrates the discrepancy in spending between the poor, both districts have a greater P2 index value than other regions.
+When the overall income Gini ratio in Kulonprogo and Gunungkidul is low, inequality among the poor is significantly greater than in other districts.
+The poverty level in some areas of Yogyakarta Province is still rather high, and there is still a discrepancy in spending among the poor people.
+Therefore, poverty has little effect on income inequality.

 Based on the poverty model, unemployment has a negative and significant effect on poverty.
 The decline in the unemployment rate will increase the poverty rate.
-This is in line with the study by Wintara et al. (2021) found that the unskilled workers in Aceh cause a person’s opportunity to become manual workers was greater so they will earn relatively small incomes and have the opportunity to be poor greater even though they are already working.
+This is in line with the study by Wintara et al. (2021) found that the unskilled workers in Aceh cause a person's opportunity to become manual workers was greater so they will earn relatively small incomes and have the opportunity to be poor greater even though they are already working.
 Moreover, economic growth was found to affect significantly and positively on poverty.
 An increase of 1 percent in economic growth will increase the poverty rate by 0.603.
-The positive impact was possible due to unequally the distribution of economic growth, higher population growth, and lower equality of human resources.
-Meanwhile, the contrasting result shown in a study by Wau (2022), economic growth does not significantly affect poverty in underdeveloped regions due to the lower of its rate.
-Thus, the government needs to focus accelerate economic growth, especially for those regions.
+The positive impact was possible due to unequal distribution of economic growth, higher population growth, and lower equality of human resources.
+Meanwhile, according to a study by Wau (2022), economic growth does not significantly affect poverty in underdeveloped regions due to the lower rate.
+Thus, the government needs to focus on accelerating economic growth, especially for those regions.